Stay up to date

 It is important to understand the drivers behind this objective to make an informed choice.
 Frequency of vulnerability scanning is often done based on either of the following factors:

-- Changes (either code or infrastructure): Modern setups that include DevOps or where continual changes to code or infrastructure are pushed regularly, vulnerability scanning needs to catch up to ensure unknown vulnerabilities are identified.
+- Changes (either code or infrastructure): Modern setups that include DevOps or continual changes to code or infrastructure are pushed regularly.
+Vulnerability scanning needs to catch up to ensure unknown vulnerabilities are identified.
 New vulnerabilities are often introduced when new changes are introduced to code or system configuration.
-Although these may be unintentional by the teams working on these assets, the security team’s core responsibility is to ensure no time is wasted in detecting such issues so that timely triage and remediation can occur.
-In this case, vulnerability scanning is performed on a bimonthly or quarterly basis.
+Although these may be unintentional by the teams working on these assets, the security team’s core responsibility is to ensure no time is wasted detecting such issues so that timely triage and remediation can occur.
+In this case, scanning is performed on a bimonthly or quarterly basis.

 - Proactive approach: Many organisations that have mature security processes like to perform such activities proactively than reactively.
 Due to the sheer number of vulnerabilities being discovered by security researchers or appearing in the news due to data breaches and attacks, it is important to know any of your assets are vulnerable.
 In these cases, vulnerability scanning is performed monthly.

 - Compliance scanning: Compliance requirements often include vulnerability scanning or pen test exercises describing the frequency/schedule and submission of reports.
 PCI DSS, ISO 27001, commission audits, etc., often require regular vulnerability scans with frequency varying between quarterly scans and annual.
-This may not be a good approach given certain vulnerabilities are exploited well within a 90 days window, and an organisation may be stuck with compliance requirements while missing out on the wildly exploited flaws before the next scanning.
+This may not be a good approach because certain vulnerabilities are exploited well within a 90 days window.
+An organisation may be stuck with compliance requirements while missing out on the wildly exploited flaws before the next scanning.
 Therefore, it is always recommended to opt for monthly basis vulnerability scans.
 Additionally, incremental scans should be conducted when changes take place in the infrastructure or code.